tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/090-ungrading_for_individual_growth.md

 Standard assessment methods may not be applicable if students enter a course with unequal levels of preparation.
 Further, a ranking-oriented approach with failure as the punishment raises student anxiety, which harms engagement and shifts students' goals towards meeting grading expectations rather than learning.
 Some educators see traditional grading as reflecting a fundamentally capitalist orientation and would prefer to use an assessment approach that draws upon different values.

-_Concisely describe the problem or situation this play is intended to solve or address.
-Then remove this text._

 ## Solution

 There are a variety of plays that may fall under the "ungrading" category.
 In this one, assessment is based on individual student improvement over the course, as measured by pre- and post-evaluations.